samrocketman/blog/_posts/2016-05-04-jenkins-with-ssl.md

 type: markdown
 ---

+Jenkins can be an integral piece of software used to speed up development and deliver production services to customers.
+Because of this, security in Jenkins must be carefully implemented.
 This brief guide will walk a Jenkins sysadmin through setting up SSL for Jenkins.

 * TOC
 {:toc}